Jetison333/rotg/wagon.md

 SPEED — all of your instant actions happen with priority

 anarchy manifesto — fuck the rules. submission restrictions do not apply to you

+## rebecca

+Royal status — You are now a baron.
+The Game Adminstrator must refer to you with the proper style of address at all times.

 ## Destroyed (Museum)